CURENT/agvis/guide.md

 Before using LTBVIS, please install docker in the VS Code estension market.

-The LTBVis is already installed in the server in '/home/curentltb/ltb/ltbvis'.
+The LTBVis is already installed in the server for the common account '/home/curentltb/ltb/ltbvis'.

-1. Change path to the location:
+1. Hit ``Ctrl + ~`` to open the terminal window.
+Change path to the LTBVIS location:
 ```
 cd /home/curentltb/ltb/ltbvis
 ```